Pinkie (painting): Relationship to The Blue Boy

 Pinkie owes part of its notability to its association with the Gainsborough portrait The Blue Boy.
 According to Patricia Failing, author of Best-Loved Art from American Museums, "no other work by a British artist enjoys the fame of The Blue Boy."
 Pinkie and The Blue Boy are often paired in popular esteem; some gallery visitors mistake them for contemporaneous works by the same artist.
-The two were created by different painters a quarter century apart, however, and the dress styles of the subjects are separated by more than one hundred and fifty years.
-Jonathan Buttall, who posed for Gainsborough's portrait, wears a period costume of the early seventeenth century as an homage to Flemish Baroque painter Anthony van Dyck, whom Gainsborough held in particular esteem.
+The two were created by different painters a quarter century apart, however, and the dress styles of the subjects are separated by more than one-hundred fifty years.
+The model who posed for Gainsborough's portrait wears a period costume of the early seventeenth century as an homage to Flemish Baroque painter Anthony van Dyck, whom Gainsborough held in particular esteem.
 Sarah Moulton wears the contemporary fashion of 1794.
 The faces and gaze of the boy and girl are perhaps similar enough for them to be thought brother and sister, but the two works had no association until Henry Huntington purchased them in the 1920s.

 Nonetheless, the two are so well matched that William Wilson, author of The Los Angeles Times Book of California Museums, calls them "the Romeo and Juliet of Rococo portraiture" and notes that their association borders on cliché:

 In popular culture

-Pinkie is also used as a set decoration in the 1946 American film, Margie, and can be seen in the residence of Margie and her grandmother, located on the wall in the sitting room.
+Pinkie is also used as a set decoration in the 1946 American film Margie, and can be seen in the residence of Margie and her grandmother, located on the wall in the sitting room.

 Pinkie and The Blue Boy can be seen in the pilot episode of Eerie, Indiana.